HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/ProjectsApi.md

 Retrieve a project by its ID

-Returns a single Project object with its matching ID This includes profile information for the project and project limits on resouces like hosts, volumes, and volume capacity.
+Returns a single Project object with its matching ID This includes profile information for the project and project limits on resouces like hosts, private networks, volumes, and volume capacity.

 ### Required Parameters